httpedor/AttributeSetter/README.md

 In the example above, all swords have +8 health, and all sticks will deal +5 damage if in the main hand, and 2x health if in the offhand.
 ### Object Key
 Which entity ID will be changed.
 If the first character is a # the key is treated as a tag.

+### UUID
+This is how minecraft knows which item has which modifier.
+If you only have one modifier in the item you can ignore this, but if you have more than one, you should generate a UUID for each one.
+You can use [this site](https://www.uuidgenerator.net/) to generate one.
+BASE operation doesn't need a UUID.

 ### Attribute
 Which attribute should be changed, supports modded attributes.